How often should I check my email?

-Applicants may submit their portfolio for review online using SlideRoom ($10 fee) or by mailing a CD-ROM or flashdrive to the Pre-College Office: 5212 Broadway Oakland, CA 94618.
+Applicants may submit their portfolio for review online using SlideRoom ($10 fee) or by mailing a flashdrive to the Pre-College Office: 5212 Broadway Oakland, CA 94618.
 Please label each piece with your full name, media, dimensions, and year completed.
 Due to the possibility of lost, stolen, or damaged artwork, the college cannot accept delivery of original pieces of art.
 If you submit photographs, please indicate whether they were printed commercially or by you.

 What is your attendance policy?

 Students are expected to arrive to all classes on time.
 Three late arrivals or early departures (10 minutes) will count as one absence.
 Absences will negatively impact the student's grade.
 Parents will be notified after the second absence in any class.
 Three unexcused absences in a given course will constitute a failing grade.